 on a railroad flat car.
 This movement is made without the container

 being mounted on a chassis.

-use of the container as a means of freight transport.
-As a standard
+generalized use of the container as a support for freight transportation.
+It

 - Containership.
 A cargo vessel designed and constructed